ArBITRAL/AErlang/README.md

 In this repo, there are aerl programs for stable matching problems.
 Please visit their folder to see how to run them

+## Bugs
+aerlang is a prototype, built as a proof-of-concept, for experimenting with ideas of predicate-based message passing.

+If you try aerlang and find any problems, please create issues (https://help.github.com/articles/creating-an-issue/) so as they could be addressed